|William Lye OAM S.C.

 Kerry Truong is the Victoria Branch Secretary of the Asian Australian Lawyers Association and is passionate about promoting awareness and discussion of the need for culturally inclusive practice in the Australian legal profession.

-Kerry is also a solicitor with McManus & Co Lawyers in Edgewater, having started her legal career more than nine years ago.
+Kerry is also a solicitor with McManus & Co Lawyers in the western suburbs, having started her legal career more than ten years ago.
 She practices in family law, property law and succession law including intestacy, wills and testators family maintenance.
 She has been successful in raising awareness amongst the Chinese community of the necessity of making wills and enduring powers of attorney to safeguard their interests and assets.

 Kerry comes from a family of restaurateurs and looks forward to utilising her management and communication skills to invite further participation and collaboration amongst members of the Asian Australian Lawyers Association.

 Jing Zhu is a common law and commercial barrister, specialising in personal injuries.
 She advises and appears in all areas of personal injury, insurance law, employment law and general commercial matters.

 Prior to joining the Bar, Jing gained experience as a solicitor acting for both injured people and the Victorian WorkCover Authority.
 She began her career at Holding Redlich where she worked in the employment law team and as a personal injuries solicitor practising in a range of areas including workers’ compensation, transport accidents, crimes compensation, hearing loss, medical negligence, public liability and product liability areas.
 She then practised as a VWA Panel solicitor at Russell Kennedy where she managed files ranging from common law negligence matters to statutory benefits disputes.